 SCHEDULE 1

 Schedule 1 provides emission factors for energy combustion, process emissions, and fugitive emissions for specific GHGs as stipulated in the NGERs based on the IPCC Third Assessment Report (TAR), which should be used for mandatory reporting requirements under the NAEIS system developed by the DEA.
-Although the emission factors are reported per gas, examples in section 4 on tax base determination show how the carbon dioxide equivalent (CO2e) emission factors should be derived using the TAR GWPs.
-The carbon tax will be applicable to CO2e emissions.
+Although the emission factors are reported per gas, examples in section 4 on tax base determination show how the carbon dioxide equivalent ( $CO_2e$ ) emission factors should be derived using the TAR GWPs.
+The carbon tax will be applicable to $CO_2e$ emissions.

 SCHEDULE 2

 The carbon tax will be calculated as per sectoral activities classification in Schedule 2.
 The classification reflects the IPCC classification and is aligned with the DEA mandatory NGER requirements.

 It may be difficult to administer the application of the carbon tax to the land-use, land-use change & forestry and waste sectors due to the inaccuracies, absence of appropriate measurement and verification procedures for GHG emissions.
 The land-use, land-use change & forestry and waste sectors will therefore be excluded during the first phase, largely due to administrative difficulties in measuring and verifying emissions from these sectors.
-Consideration will be given to include these sectors under the carbon tax regime after the first phase taking into account measurement and monitoring challenges.
-However, if the land-use, land-use change & forestry and waste sectors produce emissions from fossil fuel combustion, such as from coal or liquid fuels, these emissions will be liable for carbon tax.
+Consideration will be given to include these sectors under the carbon tax regime after the first phase taking into account the development of robust methodologies to measure and monitor emissions to overcome the current measurement and monitoring challenges.

+If the land-use, land-use change & forestry and waste sectors produce emissions from fossil fuel combustion, such as from coal or liquid fuels, these emissions will be liable for carbon tax.
 Activities in agriculture/ forestry/ fishing/ fish farms (IPCC code 1A4c) will therefore be subject to the tax.
+Also, to address the anomaly in the tax treatment of waste related activities, waste incineration activities (IPCC code 4C1) will be subject to the carbon tax provided they exceed the indicated threshold and a 90 per cent maximum tax-free allowance applies in line with other combustion activities.

 SCHEDULE 3

 See notes on Clause 15 in the revised bill.